relativitydev/relativity-trace-documentation/docs/administrator_guide/proactive_ingestion_api_documentation.md

 ### Security

-In order to work with IPI in a secure manner, create a new user with limited permissions: enable access only to Relativity objects that are needed: Data Batch, Data Source and particular fields ( `Trace Has Errors` and `Trace Error Details` ) on a Document object.
+In order to work with TPI in a secure manner, create a new user with limited permissions: enable access only to Relativity objects that are needed: Data Batch, Data Source and particular fields ( `Trace Has Errors` and `Trace Error Details` ) on a Document object.

 ### Load File Specifications